Władysław Bortnowski

 Władysław Bortnowski (12 November 1891 – 21 November 1966) was a Polish historian, military commander and one of the highest ranking generals of the Polish Army.
-He is most famous for commanding the Pomorze Army in the Battle of Bzura during the invasion of Poland in 1939.
+He is most famous for commanding the Pomorze Army in the Battle of the Bzura during the invasion of Poland in 1939.
 He is also notable for serving as president of the Józef Piłsudski Institute of America between 1961 and 1962.

 Education and the Great War

 Bortnowski was born on 12 November 1891 in Radom, Congress Poland, Russian Empire.
-Upon graduating from a gymnasium in Zhytomir, he enrolled into the Moscow State University as a medical student, only to transfer after one year to the Jagiellonian University in Kraków.
+Upon graduating from a gymnasium in Zhytomir, he enrolled into the Imperial Moscow University as a medical student, only to transfer after one year to the Jagiellonian University in Kraków.
 There, he completed his medical studies.
 From 1908, he was a member of the Union for Active Struggle, and from 1912, a member of the Riflemen's Association.
 In 1913, he completed his training as a NCO, followed by his graduation as an officer in the ranks of the Rifleman's Association.
 With the outbreak of the Great War, Bortnowski interrupted his higher studies and joined the Polish Legions where he commanded a platoon in the ranks of the 1st Infantry Regiment.
 Next, as a second lieutenant, he commanded a company in the 5th Infantry Regiment, followed by a position as adjutant of the 7th Infantry Regiment of the 1st Brigade.
 On Christmas Day 1914, Bortnowski was wounded at the battle of Łowczówek.
 Following the events of the Oath Crisis in 1917, he was arrested and interned at the Fort Beniaminów POW camp in Beniaminów from July 1917 until his release in April 1918.
 From his release from Beniaminów to October 1918, Bortnowski acted as commander of the Kraków branch of the Polish Military Organisation.

 Polish–Ukrainian War and Polish–Soviet War

-On October 31, 1918, Lieutenant Colonel Bortnowski joined the Polish Army which was reborn after Poland had regained her independence at the conclusion of World War I. Initially, he led a company in the 5th Infantry Regiment, and was later promoted to lead a battalion of the 5th Infantry Regiment.
+On 31 October 1918, Lieutenant Colonel Bortnowski joined the Polish Army which was reborn after Poland had regained her independence at the conclusion of World War I. Initially, he led a company in the 5th Infantry Regiment, and was later promoted to lead a battalion of the 5th Infantry Regiment.
 In November 1918, he participated in both the Sieges of Przemyśl and Lwów.
-From May 1919, Bortnowski worked as a Teaching Assistant during the very first post-war sessions at the War School of the General Staff of the War College in Warsaw.
+From May 1919, Bortnowski worked as a teaching assistant during the very first post-war sessions at the War School of the General Staff of the War College in Warsaw.

 With the onset of the Polish–Soviet War, Bortnowski remained at his teaching position in Warsaw until December 1919.
-From October 10, 1919, he served as an operations officer of the Polish 1st Legions Infantry Division, composed mostly of his colleagues from the Polish Legions.
+From 10 October 1919, he served as an operations officer of the Polish 1st Legions Infantry Division, composed mostly of his colleagues from the Polish Legions.
 Next, he served as Chief of the 3rd Operational Group Branch led by General Edward Rydz-Śmigły.
 Next, Bortnowski served as Chief of the 3rd Branch of the 3rd Army, and from October 1920, as chief of staff of the 3rd Army led by Zygmunt Zieliński.